 Tim O’Reilly had a thought provoking post “Work on Stuff that Matters” on January 11.
-He starts with a clarification of what he means by “the social value of business done right”
+He starts with a clarification of entrepreneurial motivation and what he means by “the social value of business done right”

 First off, though, I want to make clear that “work on stuff that matters” does not mean focusing on non-profit work, “causes, or any other form of “do-goodism.”
 Non-profit projects often do matter a great deal, and people with tech skills can make important contributions, but it’s essential to get beyond that narrow box.
 I’m a strong believer in the social value of business done right.
 We need to build an economy in which the important things are paid for in self-sustaining ways rather than as charities to be funded out of the goodness of our hearts.

 1. Work on Something That Matters to You More Than Money.

 The entrepreneurs who first made the market often had much less expectation of easy success, and were instead wrestling, like Jacob with the angel, with a hard problem that they thought they could solve, or at the very least make a dent on. [...]
 The most successful companies treat success as a byproduct of achieving their real goal, which is always something bigger and more important than they are.

 By picking the right mission you also enable others to collaborate more effectively with you.
 Michael Schrage, who has studied collaboration in a variety of settings, has said that one clear rule of thumb has emerged.
 If you want talented people to collaborate, you have to pick a problem that they care about, and it is so hard that they realize they need to work together to make meaningful progress (for more on this see Shared Minds, No More Teams, or Serious Play)

 2. Create More Value Than You Capture.